Last updated July 16, 2026

-After more than three years of laying the groundwork, Alberta will open up for commercial online gambling on Monday, July 13.
+After more than three years of laying the groundwork, Alberta opened up for commercial online gambling on Monday, July 13.

 Since Premier Danielle Smith tasked Minister of Service Alberta and Red Tape Reduction Dale Nally in summer 2023 with exploring the potential of launching a regulated iGaming and betting market, things have kept moving, albeit slowly at times, and with some delays.
 The passage of the iGaming Alberta Act in May 2025 set the stage, and the curtain is finally about to rise.